vighneshiyer/vighneshiyer.com/content/personal/tea.md

 1. Add tea leaves to the gaiwan
 1. Pour hot water into the gaiwan and let it sit for 10 seconds
 1. Immediately pour from the gaiwan into the kettle (over the filter) and into the cups.
 Then discard the water in the cups via tongs over the tea pet.
+  - Note: make sure the gaiwan is always drained fully after every infusion.
+After draining the gaiwan, the lid should not be placed on top until the next brew begins.
 1. This 'washing' step is designed to remove debris from the tea leaves.
 The brew should not be drunk.

 - *For pu'er*